Healthy Habits: The Key to Lifestyle Change

 - Attach this action to a contextual cue.

-- Your immediate environment plays a vital role in forming new habits, and breaking old ones.
+- Your immediate environment plays a vital role in both forming new habits and breaking old ones.

-- Replacing actions whilst maintaining similar contextual cues is a useful way to change habits with little resistance.
+- Replacing actions whilst maintaining similar contextual cues is a useful way to change habits with minimal resistance.

-- Keep it simple.
-Start with small, easily achievable steps and build from there.
+- Start with small, easily achievable actions and build from there.

 What’s the difference between those who exercise regularly and those who don’t?
 Those who prepare healthy meals in advance compared to those who eat fast food on the go or rely on food delivery services?
-Are some just more disciplined and motivated than others?
+Are some just born more disciplined and motivated than others?
 There are definitely some innate personality traits at play, but this only tells half the story.
 On the surface of it, these people seem like persistently highly motivated individuals, but they’ve just figured out a way to incorporate healthy habits into their everyday life.

 Typical advice, when it comes to behaviour change, consists of telling someone what to change and explaining why this change should be made.
-Taking general nutritional advice as an example, we typically here advice like ‘reduce your calorie intake’ because ‘a calorie deficit is required to lose weight’, or ‘increase protein intake’ because ‘it helps with satiety and improves body composition’.
+Taking general nutritional advice as an example, we typically here advice like ‘reduce your calorie intake’ because ‘a calorie deficit is required to lose weight’, or ‘increase your protein intake’ because ‘it helps you feel fuller for longer and improves body composition’.

 The Elephant, The Rider and The Path

-Psychologist Jonathan Haidt, likes to explain the three constants of human psychology using the analogy of a rider, mounted on an elephant, walking a path.
-The rider represents the rational part of the brain, the elephant is the emotional part, and the path is the surrounding environment at a given point in time.
+Social psychologist Jonathan Haidt explains the three constants of human behaviour using the analogy of a rider mounted on an elephant walking a path.
+The rider represents the rational part of the brain, the elephant is the innate, emotional part and the path is the surrounding environment at a given point in time.
 The rider holds the reins and seems to be in control when all is going well.
 But this control is precarious because of the elephant’s size and strength.

 Creating Habits That Stick

-Within psychology, habits are defined as ‘actions that are triggered automatically in response to context cues that have been associated with their performance (4).
-For example, wiping your feet on the door mat (action) after entering the house from outdoors (contextual cue) or washing your hands (action) after using the toilet (contextual cue).
-So, the formula for creating lasting habits is fairly simple; repeat a chosen behaviour in the same context over and over, until it becomes second nature.
+Habits are defined as ‘actions that are triggered automatically in response to contextual cues that have been associated with their performance” (4).
+For example, wiping your feet on the doormat (action) after entering the house from outdoors (contextual cue), or washing your hands (action) after using the toilet (contextual cue).
+So, the formula for creating habits is fairly simple; repeat a chosen behaviour using a specific contextual cue, until it becomes automatic.

-- This action should align with your health and fitness goals.
+- This action should align with a specific goal.

-- For example, if your goal is to eat more fruit and vegetables, the action will be ‘Eat a piece of fruit or vegetable of choice’.
+- For example, if your goal is to eat more fruit and vegetables, the action will be to eat a piece of fruit or vegetable.

 2. Connect this action to a contextual cue

-- A cue located within an existing daily routine provides a convenient and stable starting point.
-(3)
+- Identify a cue within your existing daily routine to provide a convenient and stable starting point (3).

-- Automaticity will reach full strength and plateau after 4 to 8 weeks!
+- Automaticity will reach full strength in 4 to 8 weeks!
 (5).

 Rules for Healthy Habits

-- Prepare your environment so that cues for new habit formation are explicit, visible and hard to miss.
+- Prepare your environment so that cues for new habit formation are explicit, available and visible.

-- Create a ritual, do something you enjoy immediately before or after doing something difficult.
+- Create a more enjoyable experience by doing something you like immediately before or after doing something difficult.

-- Be fully involved in the decision process, to ensure buy in.
+- Be fully involved in the decision process.

-- You need to believe the action is 1) Manageable and 2) Worthwhile.
+- You need to believe the action is both manageable and worthwhile.

 - The correlation between successful habit formation and habit simplicity is extremely strong (6).

-- The Habit should feel ‘too easy’ at first.
+- The Habit should almost feel too easy at first.

-- You’re confidence to implement the habit should be very high (9-10/10 rating).
+- Your confidence to implement the habit should be very high (rated 9+/10).

-- Use the 2 minute Rule; Downscale your habit so it can be done in 2 minutes or less.
+- Use the 2 minute rule; downscale your initial habit so it can be done in 2 minutes or less.

-- Break down your goals into manageable chunks.
+- Break down your goals into small manageable pieces.